Afreenshaik1801/Online-Voting-System/README.md

-# Online Voting System

-## Online Voting System with Biometric Authentication
+# 🗳️ Online Voting System with Biometric Authentication
 This project is an **Online Voting System** that incorporates **Biometric Authentication** using face recognition and fingerprint scanning for secure user authentication.

 ---